nathanramoscfa/pycgapi/README.md

 ## Overview
-`coingeckoapi` is an unofficial Python wrapper for the CoinGecko API (V3).
+`cgapi` is an unofficial Python wrapper for the CoinGecko API (V3).
 It's designed to process API endpoint responses to easy-to-use `pandas` DataFrames.
-From simple price checks to complex historical data analysis, `coingeckoapi` facilitates seamless integration with the CoinGecko API.
+From simple price checks to complex historical data analysis, `cgapi` facilitates seamless integration with the CoinGecko API.
 For more information on the official CoinGecko API, please refer to the official [documentation](https://www.coingecko.com/api/documentation).

 ## Features

-`coingeckoapi` provides a user-friendly and efficient way to interact with the CoinGecko API.
+`cgapi` provides a user-friendly and efficient way to interact with the CoinGecko API.
 It simplifies the process of retrieving cryptocurrency data, offering the following features:

 1. **Simplified Endpoints**: Access to CoinGecko's extensive cryptocurrency data through easy-to-use Python methods.